koutilya/visualization/README.md

 ##28/11/17
    -writing a code to get tables  of data in sanskrit reader for one senctence .just got all tables of a level .now scrap each level to       get data objects

+##29/11/17
+   -written a crawler to get all data   of    ['id','level','color_class','position','chunk_no','word','lemma','morph','colspan','wordlenth' ] for a single word only after sentece given to get sanskrit reader .now should pharse some string to  get  more information like ['pre_verb','aux_inf'] .